Shahin-fr/shabra-os/content/docs/README.md

 ---
-title: "Knowledge Base Documentation"
+title: 'Knowledge Base Documentation'
-date: "2025-08-17"
+date: '2025-08-17'
-description: "توضیحات مقاله Knowledge Base Documentation"
+description: 'توضیحات مقاله Knowledge Base Documentation'
-author: "Shabra Team"
+author: 'Shabra Team'
-tags: ["documentation"]
+tags: ['documentation']
 ---

 This directory contains all the markdown files for the Shabra OS Knowledge Base.
 Each file represents an article that will be displayed in the Knowledge Base section of the application.